 4. Launch Server

-When talking about how to host a KF2 server, there are several options.
+There are several options when hosting a KF2 server.
 However, our gaming experts will only cover the simple ones.
 If you want a more technical route, check the KF2 website for detailed instructions.

 You’ll need to launch the server before configuring any files.
 This is because you’ll be using the WebAdmin interface, and it can only be stated by the game server itself.